cognisant/Docs.DevelopmentProcess/README.md

 In addition to user stories, the sprint board is also used to track **retrospective** goals, **tech debt**, support tickets and distractions.

 Each week, a different member of the team is responsible for tracking and responding to support tickets.
-The member of the team will write up tickets on Post-its, then place them in the lane for support tickets.
+The member of the team will write up new tickets on Post-its, then place them in the lane for support tickets.
 Like other tasks, they will be moved across the board as they are completed.

 A distraction is anything that prevents a team member from spending time on planned sprint tasks, e.g. time spent in meetings or responding to support tickets.
 These are recorded on Post-it notes with a description and a rough estimate of time spent on them.
 These can be used to identify trends in impediments, and account for lower than expected achievement during a sprint.